 • dizziness and fainting

-While steam rooms should never replace treatments that your doctor has prescribed, they are a great place to unwind and reap some health benefits while you’re at it.
+Steam rooms should never replace treatments that your doctor has prescribed, but they are a great place to unwind and reap some health benefits while you’re at it.

-Always practice good steam room hygiene by wearing flip-flops, sitting on a towel, and rinsing off with a lukewarm shower to get rid of bacteria after time in a steam room.
+Always practice good steam room hygiene by wearing flip-flops, sitting on a towel, and rinsing off with a lukewarm shower to get rid of bacteria after using the steam room.